Difference Between Partly Cloudy and Partly Sunny

 Partly Cloudy vs Partly Sunny

-A climate jargon, this term, “partly cloudy” can be often read while looking up weather forecasts.
+A climate jargon, the term, “partly cloudy” can be read while looking up weather forecasts.
 Predominantly used to describe the condition of the weather during evenings and nights.

 Partly sunny means exactly what it sounds like.
 You look up at the sky and find it partially sunny.
 The sun’s playing peek-a-boo with you, but not in an irritating way.